Ryo Fukui: 1966–1980s

 Fukui began his life in music by learning the accordion at age 18.
 At the age of 22, he began to teach himself piano and soon moved to Tokyo.
-Fukui met occasionally with saxophonist Hidehiko Matsumoto who offered valuable encouragement and guidance to the aspiring pianist.
+Fukui met occasionally with saxophonist Hidehiko Matsumoto, who offered valuable encouragement and guidance to the aspiring pianist.
 Nonetheless, Fukui was often disheartened, feeling as though he was not making significant improvement in his playing.

 In 1976, six years after moving to Tokyo, Fukui released his first album, Scenery, and his second album, Mellow Dream, the year after.
-He continued improving his skills over the following years in live performance, often appearing in a trio including Satoshi Denpo, Yoshinori Fukui (Ryo's brother), and himself.
-The trio would often play at the Shinjuku Pit Inn, Kichijōji "Sometime" jazz club and the "Jazz Inn Lovely" in Nagoya.
+He continued improving his skills over the following years in live performance, often appearing in a trio that also included Satoshi Denpo and Yoshinori Fukui (Ryo's brother).
+The trio would often play at the Shinjuku Pit Inn, Kichijōji Sometime jazz club, and the Jazz Inn Lovely in Nagoya.
 Fukui also began to perform overseas in France and America as well as beginning to teach jazz piano to students internationally.